 How to Define Logic Conditions for Questions and Sections

 - Click Edit (red arrow) for the question or section that you which to apply logic to.

 Proceed to complete the condition by using the droplists (green box).

 - NOTE: When using multiple conditions, pay close attention to the difference between the All vs Any droplist.

 Tips, Tricks and Troubleshooting:

-- After setting logic on your questions, be careful when changing the order of questions as that can cause survey malfunction.
+- After setting logic on your questions, be careful when changing the order of questions as that can cause form malfunction.
 A question being used as a condition should never placed after the question it is a condition for.

 - Notice that in a section where all questions are set to show on the same page, you cannot set conditions for a question in that section based on other questions from that very same section.

 - So for example if Section 2 is set to Show all questions on the same page, and Question 13 and Question 14 belongs to Section 2 - you will not be able to use Question 13 as a condition for Question 14.